RobertStewart/log4mongo-java/README.md

    Java driver jars, into the classpath of your Java application

-6. Configure log4j as usual, referring to the log4j.properties.sample file for the specific configuration properties the appender supports
+6. Configure log4j as usual, referring to the log4j.properties.sample file for the specific configuration properties the appender supports.
+The Java package for the classes changed to org.log4mongo in the 0.7 release, so make sure you specify the fully qualified class name of the appender class correctly.

 The TestMongoDbAppenderHosts test case tests logging to replica sets.
 See notes in that test case for starting multiple mongod instances as a replica set.